Ludwig III of Bavaria: Final years

 Ludwig III returned to Bavaria.
 His wife, Maria Theresia, died 3 February 1919 at Wildenwart Castle/Chiemgau.

 In February 1919, Eisner was assassinated; fearing that he might be the victim of a counter-assassination, Ludwig fled to Hungary, later moving on to Liechtenstein and Switzerland.
 He returned to Bavaria in April 1920 and lived at Wildenwart Castle again.
 There he remained until September 1921 when he took a trip to his castle Nádasdy in Sárvár in Hungary.
 He died there on 18 October.

 On 5 November 1921, Ludwig's body was returned to Munich together with that of his wife.
-In spite of fears a state funeral might spark a move to restore the monarchy, the pair were honored with one in front of the royal family, Bavarian government, military personnel, and an estimated 100,000 spectators.
-Burial was in the crypt of the Munich Frauenkirche alongside their royal ancestors.
+In spite of fears a state funeral might spark a move to restore the monarchy, the pair were honored with one -- including the royal family, Bavarian government, military personnel, and an estimated 100,000 spectators.
+The burial took place in the crypt of the Munich Frauenkirche alongside their royal ancestors.
 Prince Rupprecht did not wish to use the occasion of the passing of his father to reestablish the monarchy by force, preferring to do so by legal means.
 Cardinal Michael von Faulhaber, Archbishop of Munich, in his funeral speech, made a clear commitment to the monarchy while Rupprecht only declared that he had stepped into his birthright.